Cartoone9/push_swap/README.md

 ...
 ```

-Here the program will return if there's only a single value that is given as argument.
+Here the program will return if there's only a single value that is passed as argument.
 Instead we should do something like this:
 ```C
 int	main(int ac, char **av)